 To ensure the legitimacy of PILnet’s listings, we begin by having one of our in-house legal officers screen each civil society organization’s credentials.
 Once approved, PILnet individually works with the civil society organizations to help define its legal needs.
 This cooperation leads to the creation of a matter, which is a short summary describing the organization, the request, and any other pertinent information, such as the jurisdiction and the timeframe.
-The matters are pooled into regional listings that are sent to PILnet’s pro bono network.
-Once connections between organizations and law firms are made, PILnet also cultivates the relationship to increase the organization’s legal capacity to create a more sustained and strategic use of private sector legal advice.
+The matters are pooled into listings that are sent to PILnet’s pro bono network.
+Once connections between organizations and law firms are made, PILnet cultivates the relationship to increase the organization’s legal capacity to create a more sustained and strategic use of private sector legal advice.

 Joining is easy.
 If firms or individual lawyers want to receive the list of pro bono opportunities, subscribe here to any or all regional or thematic distribution lists.
 There is no membership or other fee required.
 The list is open to all lawyers and law firms who want to review opportunities.
-To request assistance for your civil society organization, choose the appropriate PILnet Clearinghouse and request help
+You can contact us via email to volunteer for matters you are interested in.

 Urgent matters are assigned on a first-come, first-served basis.

 All other matters are assigned to a lawyer/firm, taking into account: